SAILING INSTRUCTIONS

 Extra care should be paid during starts, close quarters situations and during nighttime.

-3.1 USE OF ENGINE
+3.2 USE OF ENGINE

-Engines and generators etc. that can be mistaken with the use of engines must be
+Engines and generators etc. that can be mistaken with engines must be stopped no later than

-stopped no later than when entering the starting zone and until passing the finishing line
+when entering the starting zone and until passing the finishing line upon completion of the regatta.

-upon completion of the race.
-Any boat with its engines running in the starting zone will
+Any boat with its engines running in the starting zone will be disqualified or penalized, unless

-be disqualified or penalized, unless proven that the engine was used to avoid imminent
+proven that the engine was used to avoid imminent danger.

-Immediately after the assistance, such an incident must be reported by telephone to
+assistance, the incident must be reported by telephone to the Safety Committee on +45/30690951

-a ‘use of engine’ form available at the bureau at the Meeting Point.
+or +45/30894783. the incident must also be reported on a ‘use of engine’ form available at the

-3.2 NAVIGATION LIGHTS
+3.3 NAVIGATION LIGHTS

-with the International Rules for Preventing Collisions at Sea (COLREGS).
-Boats of less than
+the International Rules for Preventing Collisions at Sea (COLREGS).

-7 meters in length shall however have fixed navigation lights as required for boats of 7
+Boats of less than 7 meters in length must ALSO have fixed navigation lights as required for boats

-meters or more in length as per COLREGS.
-Strobe light may only be used in Distress situations.
+Strobe light may only be used in distress situations.

 Vessels failing to display navigations lights in accordance with COLREGS will be disqualified.